TheCalculatorsHub

 Disclaimer: Health-related calculations are estimates only.
 This tool does not constitute medical advice, diagnosis, or treatment.
 Consult a qualified healthcare professional.
 Learn about our methodology.

-The Dog Exercise Calculator estimates the daily physical activity requirement for your dog based on breed group, age, and size class.
+This tool estimates the daily physical activity requirement for your dog based on breed group, age, and size class.
 Dog owners, trainers, and veterinary professionals use it to work out structured exercise plans, identify whether current activity levels are meeting a dog's needs, and adjust routines during rehabilitation or seasonal changes.
-According to the American Veterinary Medical Association, regular physical activity is one of the most important preventive health measures available to dog owners, reducing the risk of obesity, joint degeneration, and behavioural problems.
+According to the American Veterinary Medical Association, regular physical activity is one of the most important preventive health measures available, reducing the risk of obesity, joint degeneration, and behavioural problems.
+Breed group encodes generations of selection for a specific working role, making it the most reliable predictor of a dog's daily energy output needs, which age and size then modify.

 How Breed Group Determines Exercise Needs